Entware/Entware/.github/ISSUE_TEMPLATE.md

-### Package: <name>

-For existing package:

-- expected behavior: ...
-- actual behavior: ...

-For new package to be added:
+Package request
+---
+{Describe killer feature of package}

-- make sure there's no similar package already added,
+- [ ] No similar package already added and/or this one got some new killer feature,
-- describe killer features of new package,
-- make sure it's open source and not abandoned (at least for last 5 years or so),
+- [ ] It's not abandoned (at least for last 5 years or so),
-- please, use native compilation for additional PHP, Perl, Ruby, Python modules for non-MIPS platforms.

-### Platform:

-- please, tell us what feed and\or devices are you using.
-- be ready to check issue-related  changes or it will be closed after 30 days with "no response" status.
+- [ ] I successfully tested added package on my {platform}.

+---
+Please, fill `{}` fields when asking for new package or delete this template in any other case.